 - Average speed when moving – which is the topic of the current section

-- Moving percentage while awake – see the page on Measuring Time Efficiency
+- Moving percentage while awake – see the Measuring Time Efficiency page

-- Length of overnight stop – see the page on Sleeping Strategies
+- Length of overnight stop – see the Sleeping Strategies page

 Average cycling speed is not only determined by the equipment that is used, but also depends on the rider’s level of Physical Fitness and their degree of Comfort on the Bike, each of which is covered in separate sections of this website.
 In this section, those aspects are assumed to be equal and the focus is purely on cycling speed.

 When trying to increase average cycling speed by choosing optimal equipment, people put an excessive focus on weight.
 This is mainly due to the other important factors being difficult to measure and information about them not being widely available.
 In addition, the overall importance of each factor is difficult to understand because the data that is available is reported using a wide range of incomparable metrics (watts of power, watts of drag, efficiency percentage, etc.).
-Lastly, in many types of bike racing, weight can be reasonably important, but ultra-distance cycling is quite different to most other types of bike races, so the same conclusions do not apply (see the page about Weight for further discussion of this point, and there is a good article ar road.cc that reaches a similar conclusion – that weight is vastly over-rated).
+Lastly, in many types of bike racing, weight can be reasonably important, but ultra-distance cycling is quite different to most other types of bike races, so the same conclusions do not apply (see The Actual Effect of Weight on Cycling Speed page for further discussion of this point, and there is a good article ar road.cc that reaches a similar conclusion – that weight is vastly over-rated).

 The only way to understand the relative importance of each type of resistance on cycling speed and to determine what effect certain changes will have is to incorporate all known factors into one single model of cycling speed.
 Instead of computing speed in one specific instance/situation (which can be done using several online tools; e.g., The Computational Cyclist), I implemented a model that could be used to investigate how the average speed across an entire route is affected by each aspect of a bicycle’s performance.
 Bike Calculator (simple and free) and Best Bike Split (complex and requires a paid subscription) are the most similar online tools.